home bio books news extra contact

 But the writing bug had bitten.
 I wrote a sequel, September Spring, based on the same characters.
 And I’ve been writing ever since.

 When not traveling, I’ve lived most of my life in Texas.
 I wasn’t born here, but I got here as fast as I could.
 Where else can you find beaches, plains, mountains, big skies, and a border with another country all in the same state?
-So what if it takes ten hours to drive across it?
-Driving fifty-five is for wimps.

 Linda signature